Dependency Ratio Definition

 Source: World Bank

-It shows how the ratio has reduced over the years till 2015 which indicates that the age classification of the global population has been supplemental to global economic growth.
-However, the trend seems to be changing from 2015 onwards as the graph seems to be starting to move upwards.
-It indicates that the proportion of the working-age group is going to reduce and the burden on this group will increase.
+It shows how the ratio has reduced over the years till 2015, which indicates that the age classification of the global population has been supplemental to global economic growth.
+However, the trend seems to be changing from 2015 onwards as the graph starts to move upwards.
+It indicates that the proportion of the working-age group will reduce, and the burden on this group will increase.

 Similarly, here’s the table describing the dependency ratios of different countries (best and worst):